sashaboi/aws-rekognition-gui/README.md

 ## Features

 - List and describe Rekognition collections
+- Create and delete Rekognition collections
+- Add (index) and delete faces in collections
 - Search faces in collections using image upload
 - Detect labels in images
 - Local-only AWS credential management